 Often times, patients hear a popping sound when they tear their meniscus.
 Typically, pain and swelling occur immediately after the injury.
 If athletes continue to bear weight on a knee with a torn meniscus, it is very likely that swelling will get worse and eventually the knee will become stiff.
 For this reason, patients who sustain a meniscus tear are advised to rest and elevate their leg.
 Other symptoms that typically present with a meniscus tear include:

 - A catching or locking sensation of the knee

 - Decreased range of motion

 A torn meniscus is serious enough to be seen by an Orthopedic specialist.
 “Toughing it out” is not a good idea.

 A medical history, physical examination, and medical imaging studies (x-ray and MRI) are used to diagnose meniscal tears.

 Rest, ice, compression, and elevation (RICE) and anti-inflammatory medications can be used to reduce pain and inflammation associated with a meniscus tear.
 A brace can also be worn to stabilize and protect the injured knee.

 Badly torn menisci may need to be surgically repaired, especially if they limit a patients ability to perform athletic or day-to-day activities.
-During surgery, an orthopaedic surgeon removes or repairs the meniscus.
-Meniscus tears are common orthopaedic injuries.
+During surgery, an Orthopedic surgeon removes or repairs the meniscus.
+Meniscus tears are common Orthopedic injuries.
 Patients with meniscus tears do well when their injury is treated properly.